mistercaste/iot-raspberrypi/README.md

 # iot-raspberrypi
-Docker compose to bring up my Home Automation Raspberry PI (MQTT sensors, USB camera, etc...).
-A very personal project in fact ;-)
+Docker compose to bring up a Raspberry PI for Home Automation.
+In fact this is a very personal project :-)

 ## WARNING
 Once complete, please remember to setup a password for MotionEye on port `:8765` (initial authentication is just `admin`, without password)